Dental Hygiene Admission

 The program for which you are applying requires that you successfully complete clinical requirements in an onsite clinic.
 A provider’s license may be jeopardized if the State of Michigan learns through the required criminal history background clearance that they or an adult age 18 and over who is employed by them or in practicum with them, has a pending criminal charge or has been convicted of any of certain various crimes.
 Clinical sites are subject to ACT 303 of the Public Acts of 2002, amended April 1, 2006, of the State of Michigan which restricts persons with certain criminal convictions from having access to vulnerable populations.
 Therefore, Jackson College requires that as a condition of admission, all students will be subject to a fingerprint-based criminal background check, including an FBI check.
 Exclusions for convictions can range from one year to permanent exclusion.
 Following graduation, applicants for licensure as a Registered Dental Hygienist will also be asked about criminal convictions and this could impact the individual’s ability to become licensed.

-If you have questions about this requirement, contact Jeff Whipple, Facilities Safety and Security Coordinator at 517.796.8620.
+If you have questions about this requirement, contact Jeff Whipple, Director of Facilities, Safety & Security at 517.796.8620.

 In addition, all dental hygiene students must pass a drug screen as a condition of admission to the Dental Hygiene program.
 While enrolled in the program, a student may be asked to submit to a drug test if there is reason to believe the student is under the influence of alcohol or other drugs.